wuik1112/wuik1112/README.md

 - [MeowPuffyCafe](https://github.com/wuik1112/CAT201-G06-Assignment2) - A cat cafe website displaying the menu, available cats for adoption, ratings, and more.
 - [Hackathon2](https://github.com/wuik1112/CPT113-G5-Hackathon-2) - A text-based adventure game about a cat's loyalty to its owner, highlighting emotional decision-making and multiple endings.

+## 🚧 Current Projects

+- **EventSphere@USM** - A revamped version of the MyCSD system for USM students, focusing on streamlining event management and improving student engagement.
+(Under development, details available upon request.)
+- **Cat-A-Home** - A mobile app using AI for stray cat recognition, integrating Google Maps API for adoption and location-based features.
+(Under development, details available upon request.)

 ## 📫 Connect with Me